Children sometimes say that they want to stop seeing their other parent.

 Parental Alienation Explained

-In January 2018 Jill Goldson trained with Karen Woodall at the The Family Separation Clinic, in London.
+In 2022 Jill trained at the Institute of Family Therapy (Malta) and was awarded one of the first post-graduate qualifications in Parental Alienation Studies.
+This followed on from Jill's extensive experience in parental alienation in her own practice.
+She also had the privilege of earlier training in 2018 with Karen Woodall at the Family Separation Clinic in London.
 Karen is a recognised expert in the management of child and parent alienation and offers training to experienced practitioners.

 Some children will display an alienation reaction because of the conflicted dynamics around them – others show a justified rejection because of upsetting or abusive behaviour from a parent.